• USD

 Where will I be met?

-When you arrive in South Africa, our guide or representative will meet you at the airport or a prearranged location of your choice.
+When you arrive in South Africa, our guide or representative will meet you at the airport or at a pre-arranged location of your choice.
+We’ll confirm the exact meeting point and your guide’s contact details before you travel.

 Which electricity supply standard is used?

 South Africa primarily uses Type M plugs (three round pins) and is increasingly adopting the newer Type N (SANS 164-2) standard.
 Mains electricity is 230V at 50Hz.
-We recommend packing a universal adapter.
+Bring a universal adapter and check your devices’ voltage compatibility; many hotels also offer multi-standard outlets.

 Will I have Internet access and mobile reception?